 In this article, we will answer some of the most common questions we receive from individuals diagnosed with aneurysm or aneurysmal dilation who are applying for life insurance.
 These questions will include:

 - Can I qualify for life insurance if I have been diagnosed with an Aneurysm?

 - Why do life insurance companies care if I have been diagnosed with an Aneurysm?

 - What kind of information will the insurance companies ask me or be interested in?

 - What rate (or price) can I qualify for?

-- What can I do to ensure that I get the best life insurance policy for me?
+- What can I do to ensure I get the best life insurance policy?

 At IBUSA, we want to provide our clients with the best possible service, and we understand that navigating the life insurance application process can be confusing and overwhelming.
 So, let’s dive right in and address these important questions.